 3. Consideration of Agenda – (M/S) B. Hawkins/J. Kulka move to pass as presented.
 Passed 7-0.

-4. Public Commentary - T. Stillings, Golden Beach Rd speaks to Rezoning Petition that was presented to Community and impact on Property Owners.
+4. Public Commentary - T. Stillings, Golden Beach Rd speaks to Rezoning Petition FOR A REFERENDUM that was presented to Community and impact on Property Owners.
 R. Vermeer, Sun Bay Ct (Land Living Resources, owner) speaks to Zoning Ordinance, Section 10.01.
 Spoke to concern that proposed changes might discourage and prohibit new Village businesses.
 Addresses concerns regarding regulations regarding percentage of windows in which current businesses would not meet as well as limitations to parking for a business as an example.
 B. Petersen, Hjelte Rd provided handout to Planning Commissioners regarding Conflict of Interest.
-Addressed three (3) members passing around a petition to negate work already approved, how can these same commissioners ensure citizens that their work is unbiased and executed in the Township best interests.
+Addressed three (3) members passing around a petition FOR REFERENDUM to negate work already approved, how can these same commissioners ensure citizens that their work is unbiased and executed in the Township best interests.
 Urges the Commission to not engage in any discussions tonight until there is a full review with legal counsel and all Board members.
 R. Bishop, Wood Special reiterates comments provided by T. Stillings and B. Petersen.
 Speaks to over regulation that is happening under this current Commission and perceived Conflict of Interest.
 T. Petersen, Hjelte Rd speaks to new Ordinance being reviewed tonight and does not agree.
 Pointed out discrepancy with existing buildings and inconsistent arguments for changes.
 Agrees with everything everyone voiced during Public Comment tonight.

 5. Correspondence – None